Three countries in one day

+Then we returned the grocery purchase to the hotel room.
 It was only 8:30 a.m. and the town was alive.
 It was the most un-catholic town I have been in so far.
 Most do not trade.
 This one was alive!

 We met a lady making Tostadas and she gave us a lesson.

+She was happy and helpful and also showed us other local food nearby.
 We bought 4 for 25 cents, and they were more filling than the breakfast across the road.

 The cathedral was packed.

-But because we get support from some people to help these less fortunate, we sometimes ask if a photo is OK.
+The beggars were out, so we decided it was time for some Random Acts of Kindness.
+We nearly always ask before we take a photo, and many we do not take photos of.
+But because we get support from some people to help the less fortunate, we sometimes ask if a photo is OK.

 My son cried and was so upset.
 These are the people we want to reach.
 If we can help one person, then that is a start.
 If we could all help one person, and not just think about ourselves, what a different world we would have.

-My son selected a Christmas gift – but it was lie a seriously overpriced “Cheap as Chips” or $2 shop to Australians.
+We then found a great fruit seller – and a Homewares store.
+My son selected a Christmas gift – but it was like a seriously overpriced “Cheap as Chips” or $2 shop to Australians.
 I daresay the stuff was half the price in Australia and all out of China.
 But it was a comfort shop and a nice distraction with free iced water and coffee.

+Next, we found a couple more beggars.
 She was so delighted when we helped her.
 She could buy fruit and they were both so skinny their bones stuck out.
 I don’t think either of them was quite right.

-We had better get a move on – it was 10.30 a.m. so we passed the beautiful theatre – mid restoration.
+We had better get a move on – it was 10.30 a.m. so we passed the beautiful theatre – mid-restoration.